offensive-packaging/documentation/openvpn/index.md

                    OTP based two-factor auth mechanisms are in use and --reneg-* options are enabled.
 Optionally a lifetime in seconds for generated tokens can be set.
- --opt-verify    : Clients that connect with options that are incompatible
+ --opt-verify    : (DEPRECATED) Clients that connect with options that are incompatible
                    with those of the server will be disconnected.
  --auth-user-pass-optional : Allow connections by clients that don't
                    specify a username/password.